codefellows/seattle-201n5/class-09-advanced_css_layout/lab/README.md

 Continue working on the functionality of your **data.html** page of you do not have it working 100% yet:

-- Two tables: one displaying the total coffee beans needed per hour/day for the individual kiosks locations and for the company as a whole.
+- Two tables: one displaying the total coffee beans needed per hour/day for the individual kiosks locations and the company as a whole, and a second table displaying baristas needed per hour/day for the individual kiosks locations and the company as a whole.

 - An input form where a new store location can be entered and will then render a new kiosk location to the data tables